 Triumphpforte is among the best-known sights in the Austrian city of Innsbruck.
 It lies at the southerly end of the existing Maria-Theresien-Straße when the southern roadway out of the city.

-In 1583-88 to join the Hofgarten with the new square and Emperor Maximilian’s people could stroll under it from one area to another without getting hit with rain or snow.
+In 1583-88 joined the Hofgarten with the new square and Emperor Maximilian’s people could stroll under it from one area to another without getting hit with rain or snow.

 The Emperor’s eagle, placed on the column in 1588 by Hans Krumpper, has actually been changed a few times.
 It was most recently restored in 1985.
 These renovations aside, it is currently the oldest monumental sculpture in Innsbruck